PragmaTrial®

 Our multidisciplinary team

-A MORE FLEXIBLE APPROACH AS COMPARED TO TRADITIONAL RCTs
+A MORE FLEXIBLE AND PATIENT-CENTERED APPROACH COMPARED TO TRADITIONAL RCTs